brianknab/brianknab.github.io/_posts/2018-04-26-simple-linear-regression-ii.md

 Namely, this one:
 ![Scatter]({{"/images/no_line.png"}})

 And, we regarded the points on that graph as fixed, and found the linear function of $$x$$ which minimized quadratic loss for those points.
-And recall there was nothing stochastic about anything; we were just minimizing a loss function.
+And recall we assumed no stochasticity; we were just minimizing a loss function taken over that fixed data.
 And recall also that if we let

 $$
 	\begin{align*}